 Many traditional festival dishes, such as roast pork, require advanced preparation or overnight marinating.
 Given how much there is to do on Mid-Autumn Festival day itself, you’ll also find it helpful to prepare any cold dishes ahead of time to save your energy.
 If you’re planning to order in any of your dinner items like a roast duck, for instance, it’s a good tip to buy these ahead of time, as well.

 An honor table can be a small bench you set up next to a picnic blanket at a park or an end table you lug up to your apartment building’s roof deck.
 The point is more to have a nice organizing place to arrange your mooncakes, sweets, fruits, tea and ritual offerings.
 Find a nice place to hang your lanterns, too, for when they’re not being swung around by your kids.

 Celebrate the Mid-Autumn Festival by dining with family and then congregating outside under the full moon sipping tea, eating mooncakes and swapping stories.
 In keeping with the story of Chang’e and Hou Yi, it’s traditionally a time to moon gaze, reminisce about family members who have passed away and to remember loved ones who live far away.
 Kids are allowed to stay up late and parade around with their lanterns.
 Ancestors are remembered by burning incense and bowing three times in front of the honor table.
 It’s also a great opportunities for the older generation to share stories with the children or to read from a book of Chinese poetry such as what you’ll find in Chinese and English Nursery Rhymes by Faye-Lynn Wu or Maples in the Mist by Minfong Ho.

-Can you share any expert tips from your experience celebrating the Mid-Autumn Festival?
+Your turn!
+Can you share any tips from your experience celebrating the Mid-Autumn Festival?
 Want to ask a question before you celebrate with your family?
 I’d love to hear from you in the comments section below!